Pan-lab-SMART/Pan-lab-website/index.md

 # Pan-lab's Website

 <div style="text-align: center;">
-  We are Pan lab from IBABI of [SMART](https://smart.org.cn/en/), focusing on single particle Cryo-EM.
+  We are Pan lab from IBABI of <a href="https://smart.org.cn/en/">SMART</a>, focusing on single particle Cryo-EM.
 </div>
 <div class='paper-box'>
   <div class='paper-box-image'>